Child Support Modifications Lawyer in Fort Lauderdale

-In order to start an action for modification of child support, you need an experienced attorney to file a Supplemental Petition for Modification.
+In order to start an action for modification of child support, you need an experienced child support modifications attorney in Fort Lauderdale to file a Supplemental Petition for Modification.
 This is not something that happens automatically and if it is done incorrectly, you may be placed in a position where you end up paying the other side’s attorney fees.

 At The Law Office of Gustavo E. Frances, P.A., I routinely file petitions like this and am familiar with the local rules and requirements that must be met before a modification can be granted.
 If you are familiar with the other parent’s income and all of the child’s monthly expenses, I can give you an estimated monthly payment during the free initial consultation.

 Child support modifications can be done both in an upward manner and in a downward manner.
-If the other parent starts to receive new income or receives a large promotion or raise, then you need an experienced attorney to prove that there has been an upward change in his or her income in order to have the Child Support Guidelines recalculated to ensure that the fair amount of child support is being paid.
+If the other parent starts to receive new income or receives a large promotion or raise, then you need an experienced Fort Lauderdale child support modifications attorney to prove that there has been an upward change in his or her income in order to have the Child Support Guidelines recalculated to ensure that the fair amount of child support is being paid.

-One of the main reasons that the amount of child support can change is a change in the amount of time sharing.
+One of the main reasons that the amount of child support can change is a change in the amount of time-sharing.
 Child support directly relates to the amount of time spent with a child.
-The more time you spend with a child the less that you pay in child support.
+The more time you spend with a child the less than you pay in child support.

 Don’t Waste Money By Overpaying Support

 The changes will not take place until the motion is filed.
 Every day that passes without the motion is money that is either overpaid or lost.
 The changes that are requested in the motion can be retroactive to the date of filing the motion.
 As your child support modifications lawyer, I will fight for you.